Fostering for SPCA NOVA

 Many fosters are animal lovers who are stepping forward to “do the right thing” for homeless cats and dogs in their neighborhood.
 They are the pets whose owners moved away and simply abandoned them.
 They are the pets born to strays.
 They are the pets lost or forgotten.

 Why, you may ask, would someone volunteer to be a foster parent for an animal they don’t even own?
 Why would someone take on the responsibility for an animal someone else was supposed to take care of but didn’t?
-Why would anyone want to give up their spare bedroom, bathroom, etc. and take on responsibility for a pet they will eventually place in someone else's home?
+Why would anyone want to take on the responsibility for a pet they will eventually place in someone else’s home?

-People who choose to foster do so because they know that if they don’t step up to the plate, the fate of these animals is either sub-par living conditions or death.
-They feel good knowing they are making a difference, every minute and every day, in the life of an innocent soul; that a few months of inconvenience turn quickly into a rewarding, educational, challenging, and fun experience they will never forget.
+People choose to foster because if they don’t step up to the plate, the fate of these animals is either sub-par living conditions or sometimes death.
+They feel good knowing they are making a difference, every minute and every day, in the life of an innocent soul; that a few weeks or months of fostering will turn quickly into a rewarding, educational, challenging, and fun experience they will never forget.
 While it’s true that fosters do get very attached to their animals, they also find a special joy in sending a pet to a wonderful new family.

 We provide training and pay all medical costs!
-There are few acts more heartwarming than helping to save the life of a loving innocent creature in need.
+There are few acts more heartwarming than helping to save the life of a loving innocent cat or dog in need.